Skip to main content

 How to Use This Guide

-This guide is divided into several sections.
-The main MLA page provides an overview of this citation style, who should use it and identifies print and online sources.
-The additional sections discuss the basic guidelines and changes for using MLA style, 7th ed. in the reference list; using in-text citations, and lastly, provides examples of how different resources are formatted in MLA.
+This guide is divided into several sections: The main page provides an overview of MLA citation style, defines who should use it, and identifies print and online sources.
+The additional sections discuss the basic guidelines for using MLA style 9th edition in in-text citations and the works cited list, including examples of various resources.

 MLA Style Manuals